Listen. Discover. Reflect

 Objective 1: Adopt an appreciation for diverse perspectives.

-Encourage managers and employees to learn more about each others’ experiences.
-Identify the value in those experiences and the unique contributions that they bring.
+Encourage managers and employees to listen to each others’ experiences.
+Ask them to identify the value in those experiences and the unique contributions that they bring.

-- Develop Personas (or audiences): Source insights from multiple divisions and levels of the organization to write a few high-level personas.
-These personas should describe the breadth of employee experiences and can be used to educate managers.
+- Develop Personas (diagrammed audiences): Survey personal experiences from multiple divisions and levels of the organization and write a few high-level personas.
+These personas should describe the breadth of employee experiences and backgrounds.
+Use them to educate your teams and executives about the makeup of your firm.

 Objective 2: Create shared employee experiences.

-Create opportunities shared experiences.
-Build corporate groupthink into a healthy, productive cultural dynamic.
+Create opportunities for shared experience.
+Use corporate group-think as a healthy, productive cultural dynamic.

-- Storytelling: Write company language, stories, and idioms that have a common meaning.
+- Storytelling: Document or invent company language, stories, and idioms that have a common meaning.
 It will help employees use a shared language and help capture past experiences.

 - Quarterly Events: Schedule cross-division, multi-level experiences at least once a quarter.
 Create a calendar of events well in advance and remind employees of past and future events.
-Maintain a backlog of options based on cost, location, participants, etc.
+Maintain a backlog of options based on cost, location, and participants so you are prepared to keep the ball rolling.

 Fostering great culture is a journey and you and your team are fully capable of steering your organization toward a happy, healthy future.
 Corporate Culture Specialist offers insights and resources to help you get there.
 Get to know us by scheduling a call or sending an email.